-Message Solution Ш Rotate the zoom ring to extend the lens.
+Message Solution Ш (Shutter-speed or If the subject is too bright, lower ISO sensitivity or choose a faster shutter speed or smaller aperture (higher fnumber). aperture display flashes) If the subject is too dark, raise ISO sensitivity, use the built-in flash, or choose a slower shutter speed or larger aperture (lower f-number).
+62, 113, 114, 115, 131 Keeping the zoom ring button pressed, rotate the zoom ring to extend the lens.
 A lens with a retractable lens barrel button is attached with the lens barrel retracted.
 Press the retractable lens barrel button and rotate the zoom ring to extend the lens.
-16, 187 Check lens.
+16, 196 Check lens.
 Pictures can only be taken when a lens is attached.
 Attach a lens.
 16 Cannot take pictures.
-Turn the camera off and recharge the Insert fully-charged battery or insert a fully charged spare 11, 13 battery. battery.
-Start-up error.
-Turn Turn the camera off, remove and the camera off and replace the battery, and then turn the 13, 17 then on again. camera on.
-The clock has been reset.
+Insert fully-charged battery.
+Turn the camera off and recharge the battery or insert a fully charged spare battery.
+11, 13 Start-up error.
+Turn the camera off and then on again.
+Turn the camera off, remove and replace the battery, and then turn the camera on.
+13, 17 The clock has been reset.
 Set the camera clock.
-18, 154 No memory card.
+18, 162 No memory card.
 Turn the camera off and confirm that the card is correctly inserted.
-13 This memory card is Select Yes to format the card, or turn not formatted.
-Format the camera off and insert another 13, 149 the memory card? memory card.
-Memory card is locked (write protected).
+13 This memory card is not formatted.
+Format the memory card?
+Select Yes to format the card, or turn the camera off and insert another memory card.
+13, 157 Memory card is locked (write protected).
 Turn the camera off and slide the card write-protect switch to the "write" position.
 14